damian-pastorini/reldens-skills/README.md

     owner: yourPlayerObject,
     range: 15,
     conditions: [
-        // as modifiers, conditions will be an specific Condition class (WIP), for this example I'm using a normal one:
-        {key: 'enoughMp', propertyKey: 'mp', condition: '>=', value: 20}
+        // Condition and ModifierConst.COMPARE - are already available in the modifiers package. new Condition({key: 'enoughMp', propertyKey: 'mp', conditional: ModifierConst.COMPARE.GE, value: 20}),
         // ... include as many as you need.
     ],
     effects: [